 Stacey’s film credits date back to elementary school when she was selected to speak out against bullying in schools for a local news special.
 In her adult years, she did a promo for Keys TV 88 in the Florida Keys as well as a radio spot with Conch Records.
 She was interviewed in an online Yellow Pages commercial as herself for the local business where she worked.
 Additionally, while employed in the veterinary field, she worked on the set of two Gator Boys episodes along with various news stations and animal and travel shows.

 Relocating to Seattle in January 2016, Stacey hit the ground running.
 She has had the honor of wearing many hats with Washington-based independent film company Blue Forge Productions, whose films ask more questions than they answer.
 She had a lead role in The Unspoken, which filmed on-location in one week in the Cascade mountains.
 Her complex character, Alice Godwin, lived a drug-fueled life of uppers and downers to escape a haunted past.
 The role had many references to Alice in Wonderland, bringing Stacey’s childhood stage credit full circle.

 Stacey is soon to be seen as the psychotic Kassie in Althea, a dystopian thriller TV series.
 She is also hard at work co-writing, directing and producing Blood Music, a Sons of Anarchy meets The Walking Dead TV series in which paranormal activity intertwines a motorcycle club and a Native American reservation.
-Look out for the shows on YouTube and Amazon Prime.
+Stacey will also have the lead role in a sci-fi TV series called Talking to Angels.
+Look out for the shows on Amazon Prime, YouTube Red, and Washington Broadcast TV.